raspibolt/raspibolt/raspibolt_65_system-recovery.md

 $ exit
 ```

-### Create SD card image
+### Create microSD card image

 * Shut down your RaspiBolt
   `$ sudo shutdown now`
-* Remove the SD card and connect it to your regular computer
+* Remove the microSD card and connect it to your regular computer
 * Follow this guide to create a disk image:
   https://lifehacker.com/how-to-clone-your-raspberry-pi-sd-card-for-super-easy-r-1261113524

 ### System recovery

-If you have a spare SD card, you should test the system recovery by writing the disk image to the backup SD card and booting your RaspiBolt with it.
+If you have a spare microSD card, you should test the system recovery by writing the disk image to the backup microSD card and booting your RaspiBolt with it.

-If just the SD card was defective, there's no need to restore the files on your external hard disk.
+If just the microSD card was defective, there's no need to restore the files on your external hard disk.
 In fact it would cause more harm than good. :heavy_check_mark:

 ---